Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Ultracold atoms on an atom chip

 In the presence of a non-uniform external trap, the mean atom density becomes space dependent, and its distribution $\nGP(x)$ can be obtained from the Gross-Pitaevskii (GP) equation, see, e.g., \cite{MoraCastin2003}.
 As mentioned, on the atom chip, the shape of $\nGP(x)$ can be programmably controlled using a DMD \cite{Tajik2019}.
 Assuming that the trap potential varies slowly compared to the length scale of the mean inter-particle distance, the low-energy physics of the system is still described by the above Hamiltonian with $\nGP$ replaced by $\nGP(x)$, which we will see is precisely an example of the inhomogeneous TLL model in \eqref{Eq:H_iTLL} [cf.\ \eqref{Eq:Conversion}--\eqref{v_x_K_x_nGP_x} below].

 Moreover, a pair of parallel and adjacent one-dimensional quasi-condensates separated by a potential barrier in the transverse direction can be used to realize the sine-Gordon model \cite{Gritsev2006, GritsevPRB2007, Schweigler2017, Kukuljan2018correlation}.
 In this case the coupling between the two condensates (due to atomic hopping through the barrier) plays the role of a Josephson junction corresponding to a cosine self-interaction of the relative phase field, namely the field describing the phase difference $\pp_{\mathrm{r}}(x)$ between the two condensates.
-The effective field theory model is given by the Hamiltonian
+The relative part of the effective field-theory description is given by the Hamiltonian

-where $\dd_{\mathrm{r}}(x)$ is the relative density deviation and is conjugate to $\pp_{\mathrm{r}}(x)$.
+where $\dd_{\mathrm{r}}(x)$ is the relative density deviation, corresponding to the difference between the density deviations of the two condensates, and is conjugate to $\pp_{\mathrm{r}}(x)$.
 In the above, the parameter $J$ is the strength of the tunnel coupling between the two condensates, which can be tuned by adjusting the barrier of the transversal double-well trapping potential; see, e.g., \cite{Rauer2018, Schweigler_thesis} for a detailed discussion in relation to a recent experiment or the theoretical modeling in \cite{Whitlock2003, GritsevPRB2007}.
+Note that the full description includes not only the relative fields but also the common fields corresponding to the sums of the density deviations and phases, respectively, of the two condensates, including possible higher-order couplings between the relative and common fields \cite{GritsevPRB2007}.
+However, it is possible to motivate studying only the relative part as the effects of such couplings have been observed to be rather weak \cite{Rauer2018, vanNieuwkerk2020}.

 As observed in atom-chip experiments, cooling the gas in the presence of intermediate values of tunnel coupling between the two adjacent quasi-condensates leads to a preparation of non-Gaussian states while for small and large values the states are effectively Gaussian.
 In the uncoupled case, $J=0$, the system is described by the Gaussian TLL model [though with different parameter values compared to \eqref{Eq:H0_atoms}, see below].
 On the other hand, in the strongly coupled case, $J\to\infty$, it is described by the effective Gaussian model obtained by replacing $\cos(\pp_{\mathrm{r}}(x))$ in \eqref{Eq:H_sG} by $1 - \pp_{\mathrm{r}}(x)^2/2$ (and renormalizing away the constant term), see, e.g., \cite{Rauer2018}.
+We remark that higher-order terms of the expansion of this cosine term can be taken into account by truncation methods, see, e.g., \cite{FRT1998, FRT1999, Kukuljan2018correlation, JamesEtAl2018}.

 Thus, both for one quasi-condensate and for a pair of quasi-condensates in the above two limits, defining

 where $M$ is an effective mass, we obtain a Hamiltonian of the form

 with $H_{\mathrm{iTLL}}$ in \eqref{Eq:H_iTLL} and